dlaliberte/bikeshed-intro-examples/README.md

-# My Widget API explainer
+# Bikeshed spec template

-This is the repository for My Widget API.
+This is the repository for Bikeshed spec template.
 You're welcome to [contribute](CONTRIBUTING.md)!

 To fill this out, please see: https://github.com/w3ctag/w3ctag.github.io/blob/master/explainers.md